-At some point, most of us have heard that water spins down a drain in different directions depending on which hemisphere we happen to be in.
-The fact is, the Coriolis force (an apparent force as a result of the Earth’s spin) has virtually nothing to do with which direction water spins as it empties down a drain.
-Although this force is “real” and does have an affect on other large, long-lived systems that travel great distances (such as hurricanes, high and low pressure systems, and long range artillery shells), water draining from toilets, sinks, and bathtubs are rendered virtually immune from its affects.
+The Coriolis force is “real” and does have an affect on large, long-lived systems that travel great distances.
+However, water draining from toilets, sinks, and bathtubs are virtually immune from its affects.
 The Coriolis force is much too weak to have any affect on such small, short-lived rotating bodies of water under normal conditions.

-Some other things affected by the Coriolis force are artillery shells and long range sniper rifles.
-The affect is much smaller than a hurricane, but still needs to be taken into consideration so the shells hit the right target.
-A 50-yard difference could have disastrous results.
-Ballistic missiles must really take the Coriolis force into consideration because they will travel thousands of miles at great speeds.
-Ocean currents span the entire globe and as a result they too are affected by the Coriolis force.
+Some other things affected by the Coriolis force are artillery shells, long range sniper rifles, ballistic missiles, and ocean currents.
+The affect is much smaller than a hurricane, but still needs to be taken into consideration.
+A two foot difference could have disastrous results for a sniper.
+Ballistic missiles travel thousands of miles at great speeds.
+Ocean currents span the entire globe, and as a result they too are affected by the Coriolis force.
 Interestingly, a tornado is not affected by the Coriolis force.
-In fact, about 10% of tornadoes spin clockwise while about 90% spin counter-clockwise in the northern hemisphere.
-However, the mesocyclones, supercells, and low pressure systems which are responsible for spawning tornadoes are affected by the Coriolis force, which in turn tend to bias tornado genesis.
+In fact, in the northern hemisphere, about 10% of tornadoes spin clockwise while about 90% spin counter-clockwise.
+However, the mesocyclones, supercells, and low pressure systems which are responsible for spawning tornadoes are affected by the Coriolis force.